MasonBoom/React-Redux-Flashcards/README.md

 # To Run

-Run `npm start` in the project root and the app will be available on port 3000.
+Run `npm install` to download the node_modules folder and then run `npm start` in the project root and the app will be available on port 3000.

 # State